Derms say there's a right and wrong way to moisturize—Here's what you need to know

 Our bodies put in work while our minds go to rest, so it’s no surprise that moisturizing overnight is crucial to healthy, supple skin.
 “Skin goes into repair mode while we sleep,” says Eichten.
 “This is the prime time to dose it with extra nutrients.”

 Start with freshly cleansed skin, then layer a hydrating serum on the face, neck, and chest.
-“Choose an antioxidant-rich formula, like our VitaRich Serum ($62), to help counteract the environmental aggressors of the day, then layer a moisturizing balm like Topical C ($56) over the top,” Eichten continues.
+“Choose an antioxidant-rich formula, like our VitaRich Serum, to help counteract the environmental aggressors of the day, then layer a moisturizing balm like Topical C over the top,” Eichten continues.

 Geria also notes that our skin’s oil production is actually at its lowest during the night, because this is when our bodies lose the most water.
 “An overnight mask can help your skin rejuvenate itself and stay hydrated,” he says.